 Board of Directors

-The Board of Directors is responsible for the GSK's system of corporate governance and is ultimately accountable for the group's activities
+The Board of Directors is responsible for the group's system of corporate governance and is accountable for the group's activities